 As a public sector bank, BNG Bank attracts funds from and lends funds to local and regional authorities.
 In this respect, the developments under Dutch regulation of 'treasury banking' have had and may continue to have an impact on BNG Bank.
 See "Risk Factors - Factors that may affect the Issuer's ability to fulfil its obligations under the Notes - Amendments to the regulation on Treasury Banking may adversely affect BNG Bank's financial condition and results of operations".
 Public sector banks such as BNG Bank are intended to maintain their core business of financing local and regional authorities and the semi-public sector.
 Furthermore, the share ownership of the State of the Netherlands in the public sector banks is not subject to debate.
-Due to the decrease in assets under management, the contribution to commission income by its former subsidiary BNG Vermogensbeheer B.V. decreased but remained at the level of approximately €5 million in 2015 (2014: €5 million and 2013: €80 million).
+Due to the decrease in assets under management, the contribution to commission income by its subsidiary BNG Vermogensbeheer B.V. fell to approximately € million in 2014 (2013: € million and 2012: € million).
+Although BNG Bank's consolidated total commission income increased to €55 million in 2014 (2013: €0 million and 2012: €1 million), there is no assurance that the treasury banking regime and loss of access to these funds will not continue to negatively impact BNG Bank's financial condition and results of operations.